Trump says he has commuted sentence of former Rep. George Santos | News Channel 3-12

 Before he surrendered, Santos told Saudi outlet Al Arabiya English that he asked Trump for a pardon but believed he “got stonewalled.”

-“I don’t think it made it to the president,” Santos said of his pardon request.
+“I don’t think it made it to the president,” Santos said of his pardon request at the time.
 “Unfortunately, gatekeepers have blockaded for it to ever get to the president.”

+But even from behind bars, Santos continued to make his case.
+According to his verified X page, he wrote an open letter to Trump earlier this week, pleading for “fairness” while also saying he takes “full responsibility” for his actions.

+“Mr. President, I am not asking for sympathy.
+I am asking for fairness — for the chance to rebuild.
+I know I have made mistakes in my past.
+I have faced my share of consequences, and I take full responsibility for my actions.
+But no man, no matter his flaws, deserves to be lost in the system, forgotten and unseen, enduring punishment far beyond what justice requires,” Santos wrote in the letter published in The South Shore Press.

 In August 2024, the former congressman pleaded guilty to aggravated identity theft and wire fraud charges stemming from activity during his 2022 midterm campaign.